jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Sprite.md

 RacialMods: +8 Escape Artist
 Languages: Common, Sylvan
 SQ: luminous
+SpecialAbilities:
+  Luminous (Su): >
-SpecialAbilities: Luminous (Su) A sprite naturally sheds light equal to that provided by a torch.
+    A sprite naturally sheds light equal to that provided by a torch.
 A sprite can control the color and intensity of the light as a swift action, reducing it to the dimness of a candle or even extinguishing its luminosity entirely if it wishes.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: